 (Entities that prepare financial statements under IFRS as adopted by the EU can early adopt only amendments already adopted for use in the EU.)

-In the special edition of IFRS in Focus – Closing out 2021, you can find financial reporting issues that may be relevant for years ending on or after 31 December 2021 as a result of challenges related to COVID-19, areas of regulatory focus, the current economic environment or changes in accounting standards.
+In the special edition of iGAAP in Focus – Closing out 2022, you can find financial reporting issues that may be relevant for years ending on or after 31 December 2022 in view of the current economic and geopolitical environment and also highlight areas of regulatory focus and changes in accounting standards applicable to this year-end.

 - Currency and hyperinflation